Understanding confusing car terms

-Statistics from the RAC show that more than half of drivers get confused by the language mechanics use to describe faults in their cars.* From faulty ABS to spongy brakes, screaming fan belts to mayonnaise beneath the cap, it can often feel like they’re speaking a foreign language.
+Know your spongy breaks from your screaming fanbelt?
+If not, you’re not alone.
+More than half of drivers get confused by the language mechanics use to describe faults in their cars.* It can often feel like they’re speaking another language.

 If they say: “Your ABS are faulty”

-They mean: There’s an issue with your anti-lock braking system – the part of your car that helps prevent the wheels from locking up when you brake.
-Often, dirt can get into the sensors and activate the ABS light, though it’s usually a simple fix.
+This helps stop the wheels from locking up when you brake.
+Often, dirt can get into the sensors and activate the ABS light.
+It’s usually simple to fix.

 If they say: “Your brakes are spongy”